SCHEDULE A LIVE DEMO

 Committee Coordinators

-Membership Coordinator: The Membership Coordinator designs and presents profitable membership plans to the club for approval; makes those plans available via the club's website; sources and orders all membership benefits; coordinates delivery of member benefits to each member; makes an accurate database of all member data accessible to the club leadership team.
+The Membership Coordinator designs and presents profitable membership plans to the club for approval; makes those plans available via the club's website; sources and orders all membership benefits; coordinates delivery of member benefits to each member; makes an accurate database of all member data accessible to the club leadership team.
+More

-Sponsorship Coordinator: The Sponsorship Coordinator designs and presents profitable sponsorship plans to the club for approval; makes those plans available via the club's website; sources and orders all sponsorship benefits; coordinates delivery of sponsor benefits to each sponsor; makes an accurate database of all sponsor data accessible to the club leadership team.
+The Sponsorship Coordinator designs and presents profitable sponsorship plans to the club for approval; makes those plans available via the club's website; sources and orders all sponsorship benefits; coordinates delivery of sponsor benefits to each sponsor; makes an accurate database of all sponsor data accessible to the club leadership team.
+More

-Spirit Wear / Shop Coordinator: The Spirit Wear / Shop Coordinator sources spirit wear; orders spirit wear; maintains an accurate inventory of spirit wear; manages store staff; makes spirit wear available for purchase online; makes an accurate database of all spirit wear sales data accessible to the club leadership team.
+The Spirit Wear / Shop Coordinator sources spirit wear; orders spirit wear; maintains an accurate inventory of spirit wear; manages store staff; makes spirit wear available for purchase online; makes an accurate database of all spirit wear sales data accessible to the club leadership team.

-Concessions Coordinator: The Concessions Coordinator sources concessions; orders concessions; maintains an accurate inventory of concessions; manages concessions staff; makes an accurate database of all concessions sales data accessible to the club leadership team.
+The Concessions Coordinator sources concessions; orders concessions; maintains an accurate inventory of concessions; manages concessions staff; makes an accurate database of all concessions sales data accessible to the club leadership team.

-Per-Fundraiser Coordinator (one for 5K, one for auction, one for golf tournament, etc): It is wise to have a coordinator for each fundraiser your booster club conducts.
+It is wise to have a coordinator for each fundraiser your booster club conducts.
 The coordinator will manage and be the point person for all things related to the fundraiser (scheduling, obtaining permits, reserving venues, creating a theme, finding sponsors, collaborating with the Support Team, planning the fundraiser, managing volunteers, etc).

-Scholarship Coordinator: The Scholarship Coordinator publicizes available scholarships by coordinating with the school's student services department; collects applications during the application window; recruits volunteers to review applications; ensures an unbiased, impartial review and selection process; shares the names of scholarship recipients with the Executive Board; attends any award ceremony hosted by the school and presents scholarships to recipients.
+The Scholarship Coordinator publicizes available scholarships by coordinating with the school's student services department; collects applications during the application window; recruits volunteers to review applications; ensures an unbiased, impartial review and selection process; shares the names of scholarship recipients with the Executive Board; attends any award ceremony hosted by the school and presents scholarships to recipients.
+More

 Support Team

-Volunteer Manager: The Volunteer Manager publicizes volunteer opportunities; builds relationships with new volunteers; thanks volunteers after events for their service; fosters parent involvement; records contact information of interested volunteers; gathers volunteer needs from coordinators; connects interested volunteers with volunteer opportunities via one-to-one communication; requests volunteers and donations from the community via school‑wide email blasts; manages online sign up forms; reminds volunteers of their commitment as due dates approach.
+The Volunteer Manager publicizes volunteer opportunities; builds relationships with new volunteers; thanks volunteers after events for their service; fosters parent involvement; records contact information of interested volunteers; gathers volunteer needs from coordinators; connects interested volunteers with volunteer opportunities via one-to-one communication; requests volunteers and donations from the community via school‑wide email blasts; manages online sign up forms; reminds volunteers of their commitment as due dates approach.
+More

-Social Media Manager: The Social Media Manager regularly posts club news on Facebook, Instagram, YouTube, Threads, TikTok, etc.
+The Social Media Manager regularly posts club news on Facebook, Instagram, YouTube, Threads, TikTok, etc.

-Publicity Manager: The Publicity Manager maintains the club's brand; designs visual communications (posters, social media content, etc); composes email blasts sent to parents, staff, and/or students to publicize events or recruit volunteers; composes and publishes a regular club newsletter; assists with writing or proofreading the website, etc.
+The Publicity Manager maintains the club's brand; designs visual communications (posters, social media content, etc); composes email blasts sent to parents, staff, and/or students to publicize events or recruit volunteers; composes and publishes a regular club newsletter; assists with writing or proofreading the website, etc.

-Photographer: The Photographer records events, fundraisers, meetings, and other club activities.
+The Photographer records events, fundraisers, meetings, and other club activities.
 Photos can be used on the website, on social media, and other communication tools.

-Videographer: The Videographer records and edits videos of club events & fundraisers.
+The Videographer records and edits videos of club events & fundraisers.
 Videos can be a great communication tool on social media.

 Non-Voting Ex-Officio Members